learninglab-dev/thesimpleworkflow/README.md

 6. create a file in the root directory of thesimpleworkflow called `.env` and add all your secret stuff (like `SLACK_TOKEN=XXXXXXXXXXXX` and `MONGODB_URL=XXXXXXXXXX` etc.)
 7. most currently existing functions are available by typing `node thesimpleworkflow` + an argument or two.
 For example, `node thesimpleworkflow --slackchannels` will list all the Slack channels on the ll-dev slack team (as mk to invite you if you aren't part of it yet).
 For more complex commands you need to supply more arguments.
 For instance, `node thesimpleworkflow --transcode --input [your file's path] --output [new filepath] --crf [a number like 23, say]` will transcode a file at quality level 23, and it deposit it at [new filepath].

+Take a look at the various files and try to get a sense of how the functions they contain get "required" at the top of thesimpleworkflow.js file, before being used in the various blocks of code that follow.
+Also note the way we use `if` statements to check for various arguments and to assign values to variables before running the functions.

 ## where to go from there